Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Special Distribution Requirements that apply to students in the Lycoming Scholars Program are listed under Honors Program.

-3. Humanities - Students are required to pass four courses from American Studies; Gender, Sexuality, and Women’s Studies; History; Literature (in English [excluding Creative Writing courses], Modern Languages, and/or THEA 210); Medieval Studies; Philosophy; Religion; and/or a First-Year Seminar.
+3. Humanities - Students are required to pass four courses from American Studies; English: any course numbered 115 or higher; French: any course numbered 311 or higher; Gender, Sexuality, and Women’s Studies; German: any course numbered 225 or higher; History; Medieval Studies; Philosophy; Religion; Spanish: any course numbered 225 or higher; Theatre 210; and/or a First-Year Seminar.
 Students must successfully complete a course in at least 3 of these prefixes.

 4. Mathematics - Students are required to demonstrate competence in basic algebra by scoring at level 2, 3, or 4 on a placement test (See section on Placement Tests) or successfully completing MATH 100 (or its equivalent).
 They must also pass one course selected from MATH 106, 109, 112, 115, 123, 128, 129, 130, 140, 214, or 216.
 The requirement of competence in basic algebra must be met before the end of the fourth semester or within one year of entry, whichever is later.
 Students who have not met this competency requirement before the final semester of the applicable time period must register for MATH 100 that semester.